Poland: Geography

 The country has a coastline spanning 770 km; extending from the shores of the Baltic Sea, along the Bay of Pomerania in the west to the Gulf of Gdańsk in the east.
 The beach coastline is abundant in sand dune fields or coastal ridges and is indented by spits and lagoons, notably the Hel Peninsula and the Vistula Lagoon, which is shared with Russia.
 The largest Polish island on the Baltic Sea is Wolin, located within Wolin National Park.
 Poland also shares the Szczecin Lagoon and the Usedom island with Germany.

 The mountainous belt in the extreme south of Poland is divided into two major mountain ranges; the Sudetes in the west and the Carpathians in the east.
 The highest part of the Carpathian massif are the Tatra Mountains, extending along Poland's southern border.
 Poland's highest point is Mount Rysy at 2501 m in elevation, located in the Tatras.
-The highest summit of the Sudeten massif is Mount Śnieżka at 1603.3 m, shared with the Czech Republic.
+The highest summit of the Sudetes massif is Mount Śnieżka at 1603.3 m, shared with the Czech Republic.
 The lowest point in Poland is situated at Raczki Elbląskie in the Vistula Delta, which is 1.8 m below sea level.

 Poland's longest rivers are the Vistula, the Oder, the Warta, and the Bug.
 The country also possesses one of the highest densities of lakes in the world, numbering around ten thousand and mostly concentrated in the north-eastern region of Masuria, within the Masurian Lake District.
 The largest lakes, covering more than 100 km2, are Śniardwy and Mamry, and the deepest is Lake Hańcza at 108.5 m in depth.